 Lake Mburo National Park

-These pre-planned Uganda safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned Uganda safaris in Lake Mburo National Park are all-inclusive and can be customized to meet any traveler’s demands.

 Bwindi Impenetrable National Park